dima-iholkin/RespectMyEyes-VSCode/README.md

 ## VS Code looks

-Interested in how my VS Code looks?
+Interested how my VS Code looks?
 Here are the relevant parts of the `settings.json`.

 <details>
   <summary>settings.json</summary>